Canonical decompositions for Poincar\'e duality pairs: Torus Decompositions for groups and pairs

-Recall our discussion at the start of the previous section.
+Recall our discussion at the start of section \ref{essentialannuli}.
 The natural graph of groups structure $\Delta$ for the orientable $PD(n+2)$ group $DG$ has two vertices $w$ and $\overline{w}$ and edges joining them which correspond to the groups of $\partial G$.
 Given an orientable $PD(n+1)$ subgroup $H$ of $G$, there is a $H$--almost invariant subset $X_{H}$ of $DG$ associated to $H$, and the intersection $Y_{H}=X_{H}\cap G$ is a $H$--almost invariant subset of $G$.
 An important point about $X_{H}$ is that it is enclosed by the vertex $w$ of $\Delta$, where we identify $G$ with $G(w)$, so that $Y_{H}$ is adapted to $\partial G$.

-Now consider $\mathcal{F}_{n+1}(DG)$, which is the collection of all nontrivial almost invariant subsets of $DG$ which are over $VPC(n+1)$ subgroups.
+Now consider $\mathcal{F}_{n+1}(DG)$, which is the collection of equivalence classes of all nontrivial almost invariant subsets of $DG$ which are over $VPC(n+1)$ subgroups.
 Recall that as $DG$ is $PD(n+2)$, it is torsion free so that a $VPC(n+1)$ subgroup $K$ of $DG$ must be $PD(n+1)$.
 Further, as $DG$ is orientable, if there is a nontrivial almost invariant subset of $DG$ which is over $K$, then $K$ must be orientable, and all such almost invariant subsets of $DG$ are equivalent up to complementation.
-Also recall from Theorem \ref{torusdecompofPDgroupproperties} that the reduced regular neighbourhood $\Gamma(\mathcal{F}_{n+1}(DG):DG)$ exists, and is denoted $T_{n+1}(DG)$, and its $V_{0}$--vertices are either isolated or of $VPCn$--by--Fuchsian type.
-As we will need to use our construction of unreduced regular neighbourhoods in \cite{SS2}, we note that Theorem \ref{JSJforVPCofgivenlength} tells us that the unreduced regular neighbourhood of $\mathcal{F}_{n+1}(DG)$ in $DG$ also exists.
-We will use the notation $\overline{\Gamma}(\mathcal{F}_{n+1}(DG):DG)$ for this unreduced regular neighbourhood.
-As in the case of the reduced regular neighbourhood, its $V_{0}$--vertices are either isolated or of $VPCn$--by--Fuchsian type.
+Also recall from Theorem \ref{torusdecompofPDgroupproperties} that the reduced algebraic regular neighbourhood $\Gamma(\mathcal{F}_{n+1}(DG):DG)$ exists, and is denoted $T_{n+1}(DG)$, and its $V_{0}$--vertices are either isolated or of $VPCn$--by--Fuchsian type.
+As we will need to use our construction of unreduced algebraic regular neighbourhoods in \cite{SS2}, as corrected in \cite{SS2errata}, we note that Theorem \ref{JSJforVPCofgivenlength} tells us that the unreduced algebraic regular neighbourhood of $\mathcal{F}_{n+1}(DG)$ in $DG$ also exists.
+We will use the notation $\overline{\Gamma} (\mathcal{F}_{n+1}(DG):DG)$ for this unreduced algebraic regular neighbourhood.
+As in the case of the reduced algebraic regular neighbourhood, its $V_{0}$--vertices are either isolated or of $VPCn$--by--Fuchsian type.